A classic that defined a star and is everything comedies aspire to be

 Might I add that she is spectacular in the film!
 For a simple, straightforward example of her immense talent, when you watch the film notice how she delivers her few lines in the quick scene when “Tracy” is in the pool holding the model of the boat “The True Love”.
 Nothing is really happening, but while Kate says her lines describing the boat, there is so much going on inside her that the speech is less about the boat and all about her character.
 That is acting at its finest.
 Kate acquired her third “Best Actress” Academy Award nomination for this role, one of the 12 she accrued in her career.

-Cukor made Katharine Hepburn a star after seeing her screen test and fighting to cast her in his film, “A Bill of Divorcement”, which would be her first film.
+Cukor made Katharine Hepburn a star after seeing her screen test and fighting to cast her in his film, “A Bill of Divorcement”, which became her film debut.
 The two would make ten films together, and were lifelong friends (Kate even lived in his guest house for a while).
 “The Philadelphia Story” was their fifth film together.
 The editing, lighting, cinematography, set and costume design, and of course acting in this film, are all put together so tightly and precisely, showing exactly what Cukor wants the viewer to see while forwarding the story and heightening the emotion.
 His sense of timing is also impeccable.
-The humor is spot on and this film often changes tempo and mood while remaining seamless - something only a master could accomplish so well.
+The humor is spot on, and this film often changes tempo and mood while remaining seamless - something only a master could accomplish so well.
 Born in New York, Cukor moved to Los Angeles first becoming a film dialect coach and dialogue director for early sound films.
 He began directing films in 1930, and continued until his final film in 1981, “Best Friends”, starring Jacqueline Bisset and Candice Bergen.
 He was nominated for five Academy Awards (including one for “The Philadelphia Story”), winning once for 1964’s “Best Picture” Oscar winner, “My Fair Lady”.
 Cukor was gay and never married.
 Although he never publicly came out as gay, he never denied it and in Hollywood it was an open secret.
 He was famous for his parties, including his soirées filled with Hollywood’s top talents, as well as parties for the closeted gay Hollywood subculture.
 George Cukor died in 1983 at the age of 83.
 He left an indelible mark in films.

 Cary Grant, who stars as “C.K.
 Dexter Haven”, is marvelous in a misleadingly tough role.
 As he does in all his films, he makes his part look effortless.
 He is more subdued in this film than in most of his films, not providing the comedy or the drama but instead providing the reality and glue holding everything together.
 Grant was given his choice of parts between playing “C.K.” and the part of “Mike” (which James Stewart ended up taking).
 He chose “C.K.
 Dexter Haven”, a challenging role to which he more than rose.
 He is so likable that you can’t help but root for him the entire time whatever it is he is up to.
 Unfortunately, this is his fourth and final pairing with Katharine Hepburn, their other three films being "Sylvia Scarlett", "Bringing Up Baby", and “Holiday".
 They certainly are great together.
 Like the two other roles you’ve see him in if you are watching the films on this blog (“Bringing Up Baby” and “Notorious”), his role in “The Philadelphia Story” is atypical for Grant.
 We’ll watch several “typical” Cary Grant characters in the future.
 Luckily, he is in countless classic films of all types.
 You can't help but love Cary!